ntop/ntopng/fuzz/README.md

 mkdir -p fuzzcampaign/install fuzzcampaign/data-dir fuzzcampaign/docs fuzzcampaign/scripts/callbacks
 ```

-The we can start to fuzz
+Then we can start to fuzz

 ### For libfuzzer